The IEW Method

 Level 2 writing requires well developed abstract thinking skills, as well as a command of the skills taught in my Level 1 class.

-Students 8th grade and up who have completed my Level 1 class with at least an 80% for the year are eligible for Level 2.
+Students who have completed my Level 1 are eligible for Level 2 provided they earn:

-Students in 10th grade+ with a strong IEW background from other IEW courses may be assessed for Level 2.
+Students in 10th grade+ who have not taken my Level 1 class but have a strong IEW background from other IEW courses may be assessed for Level 2.

 The IEW method is unique.
 Each level builds on the previous level(s).
 As a comparison, consider a flutist who decides to learn to play the piano.
 Although piano and flute utilize the same music theory, both require many skills that are specific to the instrument.
 The flutist cannot skip the first piano book.
 An experienced flutist will quickly absorb and begin to apply the new piano knowledge, but the knowledge still must be learned first.